nguyensjsu/sp22-202-team-8/journals/BingJiun Miu_Project_Journal.md

 ## Week 1 Scrum Report
 1. What tasks did I work on / complete?
+  - Try some code on with Greenfoot
+  - Create a score counter to calculate the score
+  - Merge score counter to the main game frame
 2. What am I planning to work on next?

 3. What tasks are blocked waiting on another team member?